SanderRonde/master-thesis/metrics/doc/per-bundle.md

 ## Different between design libraries

 -   Size - The size of the bundle
--   Latency - How fast the bundle loads
+-   Latency aka load time - How fast the bundle loads
 -   RenderTime - How fast an individual component renders